wescale/kubernetes-formation/Day-2_K8s_core_objects/4-persistent-volumes/tutorial.md

 ## Create a pod which references the Persistent Volume Claim

-Complete the given <walkthrough-editor-open-file filePath="mongo.pod.yaml">mongo.pod.yaml</walkthrough-editor-open-file> file to mount the volume created from the `mongo-pcv` pvc:
+Complete the given <walkthrough-editor-open-file filePath="mongo.pod.yaml">mongo.pod.yaml</walkthrough-editor-open-file> file to mount the volume created from the `mongo-pvc` pvc:

 ```yaml
 kind: Pod